deltachat/deltachat-pages/_posts/2025-01-22-webxdc-notifications.md

 For webxdc apps to "notify" users they need to specify a list of *identities* when [sending application updates](https://webxdc.org/docs/spec/sendUpdate.html).
 The [`webxdc.selfAddr` spec](https://webxdc.org/docs/spec/selfAddr_and_selfName.html#selfaddr)
-describes the details of the new carefully designed "per-app" identity scoping.
+describes the details of the new carefully designed "per-app" identity scope.

 ![view on a chat where a chess-app challenge is arranged](../assets/blog/2025-01-chess-setup.png)